bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 To mount the thrusters to the frame, you need the following parts and tools:

-- 2.5 mm hex driver
+- 1 x 2.5 mm hex driver
-- 6 T200 thrusters
+- 6 x T200 thrusters
-- Bag with 16 M3x16 screws and 8 M3x12 screws in smaller bag
+- 1 x Bag with 16 M3x16 screws and 8 M3x12 screws in smaller bag
-- The ROV frame
+- 1 x Assembled ROV frame

 Here is a diagram of where the thrusters go, and how they should be oriented.
+The green thrusters should have clockwise propellers and blue thrusters should have clockwise propellers.
 The order of installation matters here.
 You cannot get the front thrusters on if the rear ones were installed first.

 <p align="center">
 <img src="http://ardusub.com/images/vectored-frame.png" class="img-responsive" style="max-width:900px" />
 </p>

+1. Apply one drop of threadlocker to the 16 M3x16 screws and the 8 M3x12 screws.

 1. Install thrusters 1 and 2 underneath the front center panels, using the M3x16 screws.
 Tighten the screws so that they indent the frame slightly.
-It is physically possible to keep turning the screw at this point, but it isn't necessary.
+It is physically possible to keep turning the screw at this point, but it isn't recommended.

 2. Install thrusters 5 and 6, using the M3x12 screws on the side panels.
 Tighten the screws so that they indent the frame slightly.